-The next meeting of Amroth Community Council will be held on February 21st in Llanteg Village Hall, starting at 7.00 pm.
+The next meeting of Amroth Community Council will be held on March 21st in Amroth Parish Hall, starting at 7.00 pm.
 To view the agenda, please click on the link below and select Amroth on the Community Council drop down list.
 The agenda will be available to view one week prior to the meeting.
 Minutes can also be viewed here.

 Scroll down to see news from